dtm2451/dittoSeq/Vignette/README.md

 - `show.legend`: TRUE/FALSE, default = F. WHether as legend should be added (to every plot!)
 - `add.title`: TRUE/FALSE, default = T. Whether the titles should be shown.
 - `ylab` / `axes.labels`: TRUE/FALSE/"var", default = F. Whether the axes labels should be shown.
 If ylab is set to "var", for multiDBPlot only, the axis title will be set to just the var names: just "GENE" instead of "GENE expression".
+- `cells.use.meta`: The name of a meta.data slot = in multiDBDimPlot_vary_cells only = how the cells shown should be grouped/varied accross the plots.
+- `cells.use.levels`: The values of the cells.use.meta that should be shown = in multiDBDimPlot_vary_cells only.
+To determine the options you can use the meta.levels() function.

 ## Helper functions